China supplier of Samsung, Lenovo denies using child workers

 Child workers have previously been discovered at Foxconn, the supplier for some of the world’s biggest tech brands, including Apple.
 Foxconn is the trading name of Taiwan’s Hon Hai Precision Industry.

 The problem goes beyond electronics, according to the U.S. Department of Labour’s Bureau of International Labor Affairs.
-Bricks, cotton, fireworks, textiles and toys also feature on its list of goods which it says it has reason to believe are produced by child labor in China.

-Reporting by Se Young Lee in SEOUL and Beijing Newsroom and Gerry Shih in BEIJING; Editing by Miral Fahmy
+Bricks, cotton, fireworks, textiles and toys also feature on its list of goods which it says it has reason to believe are produced by child labour in China.
+(Reporting by Se Young Lee in SEOUL and Beijing Newsroom and Gerry Shih in BEIJING; Editing by Miral Fahmy)